 The name Burnevil was brought to England in the great wave of migration following the Norman Conquest of 1066.
 The Burnevil family lived in Berwickshire.
 The name refers to the family's former place of residence, Burneville, in the Eure region of Normandy.
 After arriving in England with the Norman invasion in 1066, the family gave their name to the area over which they held lordship.

 Early Origins of the Burnevil family

 The surname Burnevil was first found in Berwickshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Burnevil family

-Another 235 words (17 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Burnevil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnevil research.
+Another 119 words (8 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Burnevil History in all our PDF Extended History products and printed products wherever possible.

 Burnevil Spelling Variations